 Yvonne from Cameroon studies to be nurse – with a job already waiting

-Yvonne Ewane started her nursing studies in SAMK in August 2017, which means that she has two and a half years of studies behind her.
+Yvonne Ewane started her nursing studies in SAMK in August 2017.
 At the moment she is working as a nurse in the acute geriatric ward in Turku and meanwhile completes the advanced clinical practice included in her studies.

 Yvonne is a Finnish citizen and sees herself both Cameroonian and Finnish.
 The culture where you grow up is always with you.